 Amanda Taplett Johnson is Director, Supply Chain at Amazon.
 Amanda previously spent 10 years with Boeing in roles including Chief Engineer for the 747 and 767, and Director of Operational Excellence: Environment, Health and Safety.
 She holds an MS in Mechanical Engineering from MIT and an MBA from the MIT Sloan School of Management, as well as an AB in Earth Sciences and a BE in Environmental Engineering from Dartmouth College.

 Duy Tran is Business Initiative and Integration Manager for REI Experiences and New Ventures.
 He has over 15 years of organizational management experience leading multiple organizational facets of REI including REI’s Outdoor Programs nationally.
 Duy received REI’s 2014 Leadership Award in recognition of his commitment to and impact on the Co-op.
 He has a BA in Architecture from the University of Minnesota-Twin Cities.
 He has also served on the Board of BikeWorks, and as a Peace Corps volunteer in Tonga.

-Paul J. Wright is Environmental, Health and Safety Director for Boeing in Renton, Washington and Boeing South Carolina.
+Paul J. Wright is Director of Workplace Safety for Boeing in Renton, Washington, and South Carolina.
 He has been with Boeing for over 25 years, holding senior leadership roles in Flight Sciences, Product Development Environmental Performance, and System Safety and Regulatory Affairs.
 Paul earned a BSME in Control Systems from Santa Clara University.